ethereum/trin/book/src/developers/contributing/book.md

         - Add `[Subsection one](section_name/subsection_one.md)`
         - Add `[Subsection two](section_name/subsection_two.md)`

-Don't ceate these pages, the `./book/SUMMARY.md` file is parsed and any missing pages are generated when `mdbook serve` is run.
+Don't create these pages, the `./book/src/SUMMARY.md` file is parsed and any missing pages are generated when `mdbook serve` is run.
 Content can then be added to the generated pages.